Do you want to make your 40s and 50s the best time of your life? Find out how The Latte Lounge membership can help.

 Menopause can affect us in so many different and individual ways.
 After the age of about 40 (and sometimes younger), our hormone levels (oestrogen, progesterone and testosterone) start to decrease and fluctuate, and we enter into ‘perimenopause’ - the phase of life leading up to menopause.

 RELATED ARTICLE: What is menopause?

 These hormonal changes lead to a wide range of symptoms - with 34 symptoms most commonly identified as part of this phase.

-For some women, symptoms can begin much earlier than 40 years old, and for others it can be later in life too.
-Menopause is officially confirmed once a women has had no periods for 12 months.
+For some women, symptoms can begin much earlier than 40 years old, and for others, it can be later in life too.
+Menopause is officially confirmed once a woman has had no periods for 12 months.

 We have produced a symptom list to help you identify and track your own symptoms against the common list of symptoms.

 We recommend that you take a copy of this list along with your notes to any appointment with a GP or other healthcare provider.

 You do not need to experience all 34 symptoms to be in perimenopause or menopause.
 Likewise, you may experience some of these symptoms for reasons other than menopause too.